pckv/pcbot/README.md

 Execute `python bot.py -h` to see a list of supported command-line arguments.

 ## Plugins
-PCBOT has a folder based plugin system. **The documentation for creating these plugins might come along soon**, although if you wish to make one, a good example is found in `pcbot/builtin.py`.
+PCBOT has a folder based plugin system.
+If you wish to make one, a good example is found in `pcbot/builtin.py`.

 **To remove an unwanted plugin from the bot**, simply remove it from the `plugins/` folder.
 You are also free to remove any accompanying library folder.